Your likely question

 Your first day in China should include payment testing, but not in high-pressure situations.
 Test small, then use the result to decide how cautious you need to be.

-If your first small test succeeds, that is useful confidence.
-If it fails, that is also useful because you can fix the problem near your hotel before the trip depends on it.
+If the first small test fails, that is still useful information.
+Fix it near your hotel before the trip depends on that payment method.

 Get the free First 72 Hours Kit for payments, mobile data, airport-to-hotel transport, hotel check-in, and Chinese help cards.